Ladeklubben/app/README.md

 1. In a new terminal, run `npx cap run ios` to install the app

 ### Android Setup
+1. Install Android Studio and setup simulators or physical devices
+1. Run `npx cap open android` to open project in Android Studio
+1. Run the application from Android Studio
+1. Run `npm run cap-dev-android` to setup the live reloading server
+1. As long as you are making frontend changes (`src/` directory), then you don't need to reinstall the application using Android Studio.

 # Adding Icons